 RELIGIOUS EDUCATION

-As a Catholic school, There is a significant focus in the teaching timetable which is dedicated to formal religious education through the Come and See Programme.
+As a Catholic school, There is a significant focus in the teaching timetable which is dedicated to formal religious education through the Religious Education Directory - To Know You More Clearly.
 In reality, the Catholic teaching goes way beyond the minimum requirements because the Christian values underpin every aspect of learning in our school.
 The children learn about faith and learn to live the faith.
 Throughout the school week, children are involved in daily acts of worship, liturgy and opportunities for deep, spiritual reflection.

 Ofsted’s Focus on the Curriculum